wessenstam/gts21/karbon/day-2/day-2.rst

    If your deployment was successful, you will be prompted with the EULA.

 #.
 Press **Ctrl+C** in **PowerShell** to stop the proxy.

-..
-K10 backup
-   ^^^^^^^^^^

-   We are going to run a few steps to get K10 installed:

-   - Get helm installed in our system as the installation of the backup application uses helm to install the application.
-More information can be found at https://helm.sh/
-   - Install K10
-   - Define the URL route in Traefik
-   - Add our created Object Store as S3 storage for K10
-   - Run a backup, export to S3 storage
-   - Restore as a "clone"

 Adding K10 Traefik Route
 ........................